haruka-aibara/haruka-aibara/hands-on/docker-simple-cicd-demo/README.md

 ### Frontend (React)

 - Built with React and TypeScript
 - Communicates with the backend API
 - Containerized with nginx for production
+- Environment variables for API endpoint configuration

 ### Backend (Spring Boot)

 - Java-based REST API with Spring Boot
 - Implements CORS configuration for cross-domain requests
 - Simple "Hello World" endpoint for demonstration
-- Includes health check endpoint
+- Includes health check endpoint for container orchestration

 ### CI/CD Pipeline